sixth-sensei/sixth-sensei.github.io/posts/ptd/posts/mrblue.md

 ## Nmap Scan Result

-Running nmap scan on the machine, we have
+Running nmap scan on the machine, we have this

 ```bash
 ┌──(sixth-sensei㉿kali)-[~/PwnTillDawn/10.150.150.242]